 - 20% on project completion.

-A short mid-project progress report and current outcomes of the project is required to claim the mid-project 40%, and a short report, inclusive of the project evaluation outcomes and acquittal of project funds, is required to claim the final 20%.
+The initial 40% will be paid after the Financial Incentive Agreement is signed by the Department and after the Department has received a valid tax invoice from the recipient.
+A short mid-project progress report and current outcomes of the project along with a valid tax invoice is required to claim the mid-project 40%, and a short report, inclusive of the project evaluation outcomes and acquittal of project funds along with a valid tax invoice, is required to claim the final 20%.
 An online template of the reports will be provided to the funding recipients.

 The acquittal of the grants must be evidenced by invoices or any proof of payments made on the actual expenditures.